skeller1/extr/readme.md

         </html>

-    In your `application layout file` you have to use the `ext_direct_provider` helper that generates the Ext Direct API Remote Provider Configuration with a specified namespace ( e.g. `Rails`)
+    In your `application layout file` you have to use the `ext_direct_provider` helper that generates the Ext.Direct API Remote Provider Configuration with a specified namespace ( e.g. `Rails`)

 2.  __Register your directable controller actions__